slk333/lib-ogame/README.md

 /* 1.47472222 deuterium (per second) at -130°C */
 ```

 The _Deuterium Synthesizer_ takes into account the planet's _max temperature_.
-The temperature fallbacks to 0°C if omitted.
+The temperature defaults to 0°C if omitted.

 ## Misc